 Coordinate but don't match.

 Choose mostly solid colors.
 Choose neutral and subtle colors.
-Colors that are diagonally on the opposite side of a 'color wheel' are complementary colors and they can go well together.
+Colors that are diagonally on the opposite side of 'color wheel' (search in google) are complementary colors and they can go well together.
 You can also try different tonal ranges of the same shade.
 Try to limit to 3 colors for all in group shots.

 Do not have everyone wear the exact same colored shirt and same colored pant in a group.

 Avoid very bright colors because they will invariably distract from the main focus: your face.

 Avoid busy print patterns.
 You can choose to wear plaid/stripes if it has colors that coordinate well but avoid very thin stripes.

 Babies/Kids look best in their regular kids dresses, not in some traditional/formal dress.
 Please avoid traditional/formal dresses like Kurta/Salwar/Suits for babies and kids.

 Layering with blazer/coat/jackets/sweaters can bring in variety without having to spend time in changing of clothes.
 Try to use textures with different clothing materials like tweed, crochet and embroidery, ribbons, ruffles.
 The details in such textures bring in added depth to the photos.
 Again choose colors that go well with the underlying dress or you may even try to bring in a pop of color.